Welcome to Recycling In Sussex

 West Sussex

-West Sussex County Council recycle 53% of household waste through kerbside recycling.
-Which is a lot more than the national average of 44%.
+West Sussex County Council recycles 53% of household waste through kerbside recycling.
+This is a lot more than the national average of 44%.
 Help them continue to look after this beautiful county.

 Recycling FAQs